opc-cpvp/sondage-survey-external/README.md

 		- the * at the beginning of required questions

-b) inputmask.js found at https://unpkg.com/inputmask@5.0.3/dist/inputmask.js. it is used for input mask such phone number or postal code (NOT USED YET)
+b) inputmask.js found at https://unpkg.com/inputmask@5.0.3/dist/inputmask.js. it is used for input mask such phone number or postal code (NOT USED YET) c)

-### On the Code
+### Added Nuget packages

-- All code for Survey.js is located in ~\wwwroot\js\survey\
+- Hellang.Middleware.ProblemDetails for error handling in Web Apis.
+This is to standardize the erro message format coming from API's
-- I made a copy of survey.vue.js ~\wwwroot\js\survey\survey.vue.OPC.js because I made a few changes and I wanted to keed the original so you can compare with the original.
+- libphonenumber-csharp already in used in the original project

 ### Survey.js Custom Widget